jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Am I using the regexes correctly?
 Do I need to replace `debugfs` with `.*debugfs.*`?
 Test just the single simple rule for catching dentrys with debug-looking names
   - `bnxt_re.h` has an event simpler one that wasn't caught
   - `drivers/net/netdevsim/netdevsim.h` was another

-- In `gpu/drm/nouveau/nvkm/subdev/gsp/r535.c` `create_debugfs()`, there is a dentry that should be clearly transformed but isn't

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.